wgopar/ml-flask-web-app/README.md

 ~~~

 and navigate to `http://127.0.0.1:5000/` to see it live.
 On this page, a user can then submit text into the text
-field and that will be sent to the predictive model and determine if the text is most likely from a Cyber-Troll or not.
+field and receive predictions from the trained model and determine if the text most likely came from a `Cyber Troll` or
+`Non Cyber-Troll`.

 The application may then be terminated with the following commands.
 ~~~bash